Here's How Russia Runs Its Disinformation Effort Against The 2018 Midterms

 Are any Americans involved with these efforts?

-Yes – but according to U.S. officials, not knowingly.
+Yes.
+But according to U.S. officials, not knowingly.

 In the summer of 2017, for example, the Russian influence specialists sought to collaborate with real American political groups to stage anti-Trump "flash mobs" at the White House.

 They pitched Americans on buying Facebook ads to target audiences around Washington, D.C.
-And at one point they even pinged one American user to talk about administering the Facebook page "Stop All Invaders," which was controlled by the influence scheme.
+And at one point, they even pinged one American user to talk about administering the Facebook page "Stop All Invaders," which was controlled by the influence scheme.

-The Americans who became involved, just like the Americans who were enlisted in the influence campaign that targeted the 2016 election, evidently did not know the broader context for what was happening.
+The Americans who became involved, just like the Americans who were enlisted in the influence campaign that targeted the 2016 election, evidently did not know the broader context of these efforts.

-The identities of Americans in the court documents unsealed Friday are redacted in keeping with the intelligence community's policy of "minimization," and so, instead of names, terms are used such as "U.S. Person 2" or "U.S. Political Organization 1."
+The identities of Americans in the court documents unsealed Friday are redacted, in keeping with the intelligence community's policy of "minimization," and so, instead of names, terms are used such as "U.S. Person 2" or "U.S. Political Organization 1."

-As to whether anyone in the 2016 Trump presidential campaign might have knowingly conspired with these Russian influence operations – that is the continued focus of the investigation by Mueller's office.
+As to whether anyone in the 2016 Trump presidential campaign might have knowingly conspired with these Russian influence operations, that is the continued focus of the investigation by Mueller's office.